zulip/zulip/docs/markdown.md

 The Python-Markdown implementation is tested by `zerver/tests/test_bugdown.py`, and the marked.js implementation and `markdown.contains_backend_only_syntax` are tested by `frontend_tests/node_tests/markdown.js`.

 A shared set of fixed test data ("test fixtures") is present in `zerver/fixtures/markdown_test_cases.json`, and is automatically used by both test suites; as a result, it the preferred place to add new tests for Zulip's markdown system.
+Some important notes on reading this file:

+* `expected_output` is the expected output for the backend markdown processor.
+* When the frontend processor doesn't support a feature and it should just be rendered on the backend, we set `backend_only_rendering` to `true` in the fixtures; this will automatically verify that `markdown.contains_backend_only_syntax` rejects the syntax, ensuring it will be rendered only by the backend processor.
+* When the two processors disagree, we set `expected_marked_output` in the fixtures; this will ensure that the syntax stays that way.
+If the differenes are important (i.e. not just whitespace), we should also open an issue on GitHub to track the problem.
+* When those above settings are not in use, we set `bugdown_matches_marked` is the predescessor to the more descriptive `backend_only_rendering` and `expected_marked_output` fields, and when `false`, should be replaced be one of those.
+We plan to eliminate it once we're out of cases where it is `false`.

 If you're going to manually test some changes in the frontend Markdown implementation, the easiest way to do this is as follows: